 Transparency

-We have completed an independent security audit of both of our real-world gold (Au) bullion asset backed stablecoins EIG Bank Coin (EIGBC) and USD Gold (USDAU).
+We have completed an independent security audit of both of our Tier-1 asset backed stablecoins EIG Bank Coin (EIGBC) and USD Gold (USDAU).
 Additionally, a licensed CPA conducted an audit applying the American Institute of Certified Public Accountants (AICPA) criteria on stablecoin reporting.
-The audit specially focused on the proof of reserves for both our gold-backed stablecoins.
+The audit specially focused on the proof of reserves for both our asset-backed stablecoins.

 EIG Global Trust hired the world’s leading blockchain security & smart contract auditing firm, Hashlock Pty Ltd to conduct a full independent review of our EIBGC and USDAU blockchains and stablecoins.
 In summary, Hashlock audit reports state both blockchains used and their security are secure and no significant issues were found.